vaggelis2018/laravel-viva-payments/readme.md

 ## Tests

-Unit tests are triggered by runnning `phpunit --group unit`.
+Unit tests are triggered by running `phpunit --group unit`.

 To run functional tests you have to include a `.env` file in the root folder, containing the credentials (`VIVA_API_KEY`, `VIVA_MERCHANT_ID`, `VIVA_PUBLIC_KEY`), in order to hit the VivaPayments demo API.
 Then run `phpunit --group functional` to trigger the tests.